IKONIX

 IKONIX is a new design adventure from the creative mind of Bob Haro.

-His vision is to a create leading edge hard and soft goods products for professional and amature riders alike.
+His vision is to create a leading edge hard and soft goods products for professional and amateur riders alike.
 Join him and his vision for IKONIX by signing up today!

 I was impressed with the high quality of this print.
 The photo itself is great, but it looks even better in person.
 I can’t wait get it framed and up on the wall.